 Easy to understand because it moves!
 Solid shapes are animated in our video materials

 Visualizing shapes repeatedly helps to solve shape problems.
-Graded textbooks are optimised according to proficiency
+Graded textbooks are optimized according to proficiency

-The best suitable grade of our textbooks will be chosen from 10 grades according to the student's proficiency.
+The best suitable level according to the student's proficiency will be chosen among the 10 grades of our textbooks.
 The spiral method is adopted where contents get more difficult as students progress, so they can build up their skills naturally and they will like to learn the subject in the end.
-Deep understanding of shapes problems is advantage when the shape problems are hard subject of entrance exams.
+A deep understanding of shapes problems is an advantage when shape problems are a hard subject for entrance exams.

 Hint videos are made for each grade.
-You will see a lot of wow in the video and be able to visualize shapes each time watching it
+You will see a lot of amazing animations in the video and be able to visualize shapes each time watching it

 Suitable hints for each level are provided in the video.
-They are designed for students to develop confidence.
-So, students will be able to visualize the shapes in their heads and solve problems without hints in further study.
+They are designed for students to develop their confidence.
+As such, students will be able to visualize the shapes in their heads and solve problems without hints in future studies.

 KIWAMI KIDS from all over the world participating!
-"KIWAMI Challenge" allows students to check their proficiency in a worldwide level
+"KIWAMI Challenge" allows students to check their proficiency on a worldwide level

-Our global standardised exam “Kiwami Challenge” is held monthly.
-As its contents are based on “KIWAMI AAA+”, it is a best opportunity for students to confirm their proficiency.
-Explanations will be added to incorrect answers, so it is great way for reviewing and further study.
+Our global standardized exam “Kiwami Challenge” is held monthly.
+As its contents are based on “KIWAMI AAA+”, it is the best opportunity for students to assess their proficiency.
+Explanations will be added to incorrect answers, so it is a great way for reviewing and further study.

 Take a peek at "Ultimate Shapes" !